nkitamuraQC/pyqsci/README.md

-# qscipy
+# pyqsci
-qscipy is an unofficial Quantum Selected CI library in PySCF and PennyLane
+pyqsci is an unofficial Quantum Selected CI library in PySCF and PennyLane

 ## Features
 - Selected CI for quantum computing